mrnorman/ponni/README.md

 * A variety of activation function layers
 * The ability to concatenate or add two vectors of neurons for DenseNet and ResNet architectures, respectively

 An example of creating a combined DenseNet and ResNet is given below.
-This isn't necessarily an architecture you would find useful, but it demonstrates how to use ponni:
+This isn't necessarily an architecture you would find useful, but it demonstrates how to use ponni.
+In the example below, the kernel generated for `model.batch_parallel()` for an Nvidia sm_61 architecture only used 32 registers, meaning it will efficiently occupy the device.

 ```C++
 #include "ponni.h"